NGianngit/Genshin-website/README.md

 3.Gacha system - allows users to get random prizes from the exchange store for a certain amount of points

+4.Create a unique banner for players to show off in-game

 TECHNOLOGY USED_____________________________________________________________________________